AlexanderLill/PokemonGoers-group6/README.md

 let studentNames = students.map(s => s.name)
 ```

-Arrow functions are a new syntax for defining functions.
-Arrow functions are less verbose that the traditional function literal.
-The example above shows how omitting the curly braces around the function body introduces and implied return statement.
-Another useful feature of arrow functions is that they preserve the `this` of the outer scope.
-This is typically useful for defining callbacks.
+Arrow functions represent a new syntax for defining functions.
+The arrow function syntax is less verbose than the traditional function literal.
+For instance the example above shows how omitting the curly braces around the function body works as an implied return statement.
+Another useful feature of arrow functions is that they preserve the `this` of the outer scope which is useful for defining callbacks.

 ### Classes